 - Make sure rooms and hallways are well-lit

 Brain Injury Association of America

 Ontario Brain Injury Association

-Closed head injury.
-EBSCO DynaMed website.
+Concussion and mild traumatic brain injury.
+EBSCO DynaMed Plus website.
 Available at:

 10/5/2010 DynaMed's Systematic Literature Surveillance

 http://www.ebscohost.com/dynamed: Parikh SN, Wilson L. Hazardous use of car seats outside the car in the United States, 2003-2007.